Difference Between PRM and CFA

 Why pursue PRM?

 - PRM is easy to complete.
-Of course you need to study and understand the subjects.
+Of course, you need to study and understand the subjects.
 But you would agree that handling 4 subjects and handling 10+ subjects are not similar.
-Moreover, every exam that you need to go through in PRM has only multiple choice questions.
+Moreover, every exam that you need to go through in PRM has only multiple-choice questions.

 Why pursue CFA?

-- You should know that CFA is not the course for everyone, especially those, who have faint of heart.
+- You should know that CFA is not the course for everyone, especially those who have faint of heart.
 CFA needs deliberate study and willingness to go the extra mile.
-Moreover, you need to study all subjects from the beginning; yes the approach would be different at each level.
+Moreover, you need to study all subjects from the beginning; yes, the approach would be different at each level.
 But the very toughness of this program helps to pierce the noise and creates credibility.

 - Pursuing CFA is an achievement.
-There’s reason why it has so much of international repute and why members from 135 countries have enrolled for the course.
+There’s why it has so much of international repute and why members from 135 countries have enrolled for the course.
 The reason is preparing its students for excellence.
 If you want a quick fix or magic bullet, CFA is not for you.
-But if you believe in steady progress in reasonable time, you should go for CFA.
+But if you believe in steady progress in a reasonable time, you should go for CFA.

-The idea is not to choose something over other.
+The idea is not to choose something over others.
 But the idea is of alignment.
 After reading everything, the option which seems true to your heart and career aspiration, go for it.
 It would most probably be the right choice.